Updated April 26, 2025

 Identifying Common Obstacles in Dual Control Implementation

 Delays in decision-making processes can also be a challenge when implementing dual control.
-With the involvement of multiple individuals in decision-making, the decision-making process may become slower and more cumbersome.
-To address this challenge, organizations can establish clear guidelines and protocols for decision-making.
-By defining roles and responsibilities and setting expectations for timely decision-making, organizations can ensure that the implementation of dual control does not hinder the efficiency of decision-making processes.
+When multiple individuals are involved in decision-making, the process may become slower and more cumbersome.
+Organizations can establish clear guidelines and protocols for decision-making to address this challenge.
+By defining roles and responsibilities and setting expectations for timely decision-making, organizations can ensure that implementing dual control does not hinder the efficiency of decision-making processes.

 Effective Strategies for Overcoming Challenges